AcceptEmail/Examples/beta/index.md

 layout: default
 ---

-AcceptEasy is a cloudbased service that enables online, mobile and social payments, mandates and verifications.
+beta - AcceptEasy is a cloudbased service that enables online, mobile and social payments, mandates and verifications.
 This page details the integration with our REST API.

 <a id="table-of-contents"></a>